 The long-term outlook for many patients with chylothorax is very good.
 Nearly all patients with thoracic duct trauma can be cured.
 Experts at CHOP have also seen encouraging results when treating patients with other types of chylothorax.
 Treatment often provides a long-term cure.

 Most of the follow-up care will be done by your or your child’s primary physician in coordination with our team for special needs related to the procedure or the lymphatic disorder.
 This can include recommendations for new medications, medication weans or diet recommendations.

-Experts from Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania are collaborating on research to better understand the lymphatic system, develop new lymphatic interventional procedures, and to improve lymphatic imaging modalities.
+Experts are collaborating on research to better understand the lymphatic system, develop new lymphatic interventional procedures, and to improve lymphatic imaging modalities.